INTERVIEW BY MARKO SYRJALA

 THE STATE OF CROWN OF THORNS AND VOODOO X

-How about Crown of Thorns, and Voodoo X, are those bands still alive at some form?
+How about Crown of Thorns and Voodoo X?
+Are those bands still alive in some form?

 They are living their own life as records, but something that I decided to do… Let’s put it this way.
 Those bands were bands, but those were more like projects for me.
 Voodoo X was a project that I put together for my uncle and the Voodoo religion, believe it or not.
-It was paying homage because my family in Haiti comes from a Voodoo background and my uncle’s a very well-known Voodoo priest.
-So, it’s like they ask for a gift to the spirits and to show the beauty of Voodoo to the world; that was what Voodoo X was.
+It was paying homage because my family in Haiti comes from a Voodoo background, and my uncle’s a very well-known Voodoo priest.
+So, it’s like they ask for a gift to the spirits and shows Voodoo’s beauty to the world; that was what Voodoo X was.
 Voodoo X was a project that was put together.
-The video that was shot in Haiti, we shot a real live Voodoo ceremony for the first time.
-All the dancers and everybody involved, and it was a gift that I did for my uncle as this is my contribution to the Voodoo religion to try to show to the world the beauty of the Voodoo religion.
+In the video shot in Haiti, we shot a real live Voodoo ceremony for the first time.
+All the dancers and everybody involved were a gift that I did for my uncle as this is my contribution to the Voodoo religion to show the beauty of the Voodoo religion.
 And so, the songs on there, everything was based around there.
 So, I played most of the instruments on that record, in reality.
-There was a band that toured with the whole thing, but Jorn-Uwe Peterson, the keyboard player, played keyboards on the record.
-The guitar player, Tommy Lafferty, played some of the guitars on the album but I played a lot of them.
+A band toured with the whole thing, but Jorn-Uwe Peterson, the keyboard player, played keyboards on the record.
+The guitar player, Tommy Lafferty, played some of the guitars on the album, but I played many of them.
 I had played the bass and drums on those records, so it’s just really a project, but I put another name on it.
 Crown of Thorns had different things.
-First, there was the original Crown of Thorns that had Micky Free, Tony Thompson, those guys from the first record.
-But then after that, I started making those records, and I was playing most of the instruments on those records, and I would bring Tommy in for certain solos.
+First, the original Crown of Thorns had Micky Free, Tony Thompson, those guys from the first record.
+But then, after that, I started making those records, and I was playing most of the instruments on those records, and I would bring Tommy in for certain solos.
 And I would switch.
 There was one record I would have Hawk Lopez play the whole record, the drummer.
 Another record I’d play.
 So, those were always projects.